hapax/hapax.github.io/assets/maximal.md

 x^2 + y^2 = 1.
 $$

-Now, "relative orientation" will be labelled with points with on the *unit hyperbola* (in the north-south quadrants):
+Now, "relative orientation" will be labelled by points on the *unit hyperbola* (in the north-south quadrants):

 $$
 t^2 - x^2 = 1.